The Legend of Hell House: Filming

-The external shots of the house were filmed at Wykehurst Park, West Sussex.
+Principal photography of The Legend of Hell House began in the fall of 1972 in England.
+Executive producer Nicholson and his crew spent ten days scouting locations in and around London in August of that year.
+The exterior shots of the house were filmed at Wykehurst Park in Bolney, West Sussex.
 Mr. Deutsch's mansion in the opening sequence is Blenheim Palace in Woodstock, Oxfordshire.
 The interior shot of the long room is the palace's library.
+Studio interiors were shot at EMI-Elstree Studios in Borehamwood.